 In her work, Amanda draws on her background in human biology (BSc), peer counseling, crisis intervention and assisting in home daycares to offer insightful and practical preparation for both the emotional and physiological experience of birthing and parenting.

-In addition to prenatal classes, Amanda also offers birth art workshops for parents and workshops for birth professionals who want to deepen their relationship with clients.
-She is a contributor to the publication "Bearing Witness: Childbirth stories told by doulas" and is regularly invited to give talks and lectures on doula care and birth support for the Ryerson Midwifery Program and the Humber College Nursing Program.
+In addition to prenatal classes, Amanda facilitates professional development workshops for other doulas, midwives and nurses in Toronto.
+She is a contributor to the publication "Bearing Witness: Childbirth stories told by doulas" and is regularly invited to give lectures on doula care and birth support for the Ryerson Midwifery Program and the Humber College Nursing Program.
 Her articles are currently included in course readings for the Toronto Naturopathic School of Medine and she's been featured as a birth expert on CBC radio, Today's Parent Magazine, Canadian Parent and BabyontheWay.com.

 Her blog, TheNestingPlace.blog.com regularly publishes articles and information about pregnancy, birth and parenting topics that consider the range of experiences and emotions that arise during the transition to parenthood, and she can BRING IT at karaoke in her off call time if you care to challenge her :)